laurenhemara/hemara-nz-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a doctoral candidate at the [University of Auckland's Joint Graduate School in Plant and Food Science](https://www.auckland.ac.nz/en/science/our-research/jgs-plant-and-food-science.html/), based at [Plant & Food Research](https://plantandfood.co.nz/).
+I'm a doctoral candidate in the [University of Auckland's Joint Graduate School in Plant and Food Science](https://www.auckland.ac.nz/en/science/our-research/jgs-plant-and-food-science.html/), based at [Plant & Food Research](https://plantandfood.co.nz/).

  I am passionate about understanding how plant pathogens emerge, evolve, and cause disease.
 In particular, I am interested in understanding how plant pathogens co-evolve with their hosts, both in the field and in experimental settings.